top of page

 Presence Over Interruption

 When a brand is present within content rather than placed around it, there is no channel to switch, no ad to skip, no interruption for the audience to resent.
-That presence can extend across co-branded creative tied to a release, product lines inspired by characters or story worlds, retail moments connected to narrative timing, and experiential activations that bring the IP into everyday life.
-Each of these extends the audience’s relationship with the property into a new context, and the brand travels with it.
+That presence can extend across co-branded creative tied to a release, product lines inspired by characters or story worlds, interconnected retail moments, and experiential activations that bring the IP into everyday life.
+Each of these extends the audience’s relationship with the property into a new context, and the brand travels along with it.

 Context changes everything.
-Showing up in a moment people love is categorically different from showing up in the space between moments they love.
+Showing up in a moment people love is vastly different from showing up in the space between moments they love.

 Why Entertainment Partnerships Fail